hummingbot/hummingbot/documentation/docs/operation/performance-history.md

 Return % = total P&L / hold portfolio value
 ```

-<Callout
-  type="tip"
+!!! tip
-  body="The Return % in the navbar at the bottom of Hummingbot client may be different from the history command output.
-This is because the Return % in history takes the price changes into calculation while the navbar in the bottom UI does not."
+    The Return % in the navbar at the bottom of Hummingbot client may be different from the history command output.
+This is because the Return % in history takes the price changes into calculation while the navbar in the bottom UI does not.
-/>

 ## Profit & Loss